-TRAX tube holder is secured to the working platform using 2no. timber screws (AF0013).
+TRAX tube holder is secured to the working platform using 2no.
+M6 or M8 coach bolts or timber screws (AF0013).
 DESSA recommends stacking 2no. timber scaffold boards to make the platform stronger and more resistant to the point load from the castor assembly.